codingMustache/codingMustache/README.md

 ## Daily Trivia

-Nvidia&#039;s headquarters are based in which Silicon Valley city?
+While Apple was formed in California, in which western state was Microsoft founded?
- 1. Santa Clara
+ 1. Arizona
- 2. Mountain View
+ 2. Colorado
- 3. Palo Alto
+ 3. New Mexico
- 4. Cupertino
+ 4. Washington

 <details>
   <summary>Answer</summary>
-  Santa Clara
+  New Mexico
 </details>